Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Note

 \section{Note}

-This is a preliminary version of the manuscript prepared as a basis for discussions during my plenary talk at the \emph{2025 IEEE International Conference on Multisensor Fusion and Integration (MFI 2025)} at Texas A\&M University, College Station, Texas on September 3, 2025.
+The first version of this manuscript was prepared as a basis for discussions during my plenary talk at the \emph{2025 IEEE International Conference on Multisensor Fusion and Integration (MFI 2025)} at Texas A\&M University, College Station, Texas on September 3, 2025.

+This slightly modified version was prepared for my plenary talk at the \emph{17th Symposium Sensor Data Fusion} in Bonn, Germany, on November 25, 2025.
+It includes changes based on comments by Ryne Beeson, Ondřej Straka, Daniel Frisch, and Yiqing Wang.
+In addition, the distance measure was modified to naturally avoid singularities.

 The next version will include sections on implementation details, state-of-the-art, and an evaluation of the proposed filtering method.

 \printglossary[title=Glossary of Terms,type=\acronymtype]